 SOBR Safe, Inc. ("SOBR Safe"), formerly TransBiotec, Inc., was incorporated as Imagine Media, Ltd. in August, 2007 in the State of Delaware.
 A corporation also named TransBiotec, Inc. ("TransBiotec - CA") was formed in the state of California July 4, 2004.
 Effective September 19, 2011 SOBR Safe was acquired by TransBiotec - CA in a transaction classified as a reverse acquisition as the shareholders of TransBiotec - CA retained the majority of the outstanding common stock of SOBR Safe after the share exchange.
-The consolidated financial statements represent the activity of TransBiotec - CA from July 4, 2004 forward, and the consolidated activity of SOBR Safe and TransBiotec - CA from September 19, 2011 forward.
-SOBR Safe and TransBiotec - CA are hereinafter referred to collectively as the "Company" or "We".
+The consolidated financial statements represent the activity of TransBiotec - CA from July 4, 2004 forward, and the consolidated activity of SOBR Safe and TransBiotec - CA are hereinafter referred to collectively as the "Company" or "We".
 The Company has developed and plans to market and sell a non-invasive alcohol sensing system which includes an ignition interlock.
 The Company has not generated any revenues from its operations.